 WORKSHOP TECHNOLOGY

-This course builds on the work covered in year 11 and is assessed against both achievement and BCITO unit standards.
+This course builds on the work covered in year 11 and is assessed against BCITO Unit Standards.
+These standards incorporate a mixture of small-group and individual construction projects.

 The course will be selected from the standards below.